How to Choose a Kitchen Worktop

 Practicalities: Granite is extremely hard-wearing and hygienic, so perfect for kitchens.
 It can endure the day-to-day knocks as well as resisting extreme temperatures, heavy weights and sharp knives.
 However, granite is porous and so food preparation boards, etc., should be used to maintain the excellent condition of your worktop.
 Spills, especially from highly acidic or coloured foods must be wiped up immediately – but then, you’re not the type of person to leave a mess, are you?

-Maintenance: While hot, soapy water and a soft cloth will do the job, over time detergents can dull the shine, so you may want to use products which are specially formulated for granite worktops.
+Maintenance: While hot water and a soft cloth will do the job, be careful with soap or detergents as they can put a film on top of the sealant and can dull the shine, so you may want to use products which are specially formulated for granite worktops.
 Never use bleach or abrasive cleaning products.
 Granite requires sealing every few years, to prolong its life.
-The fitters will usually apply an anti-stain treatment which we advise you repeat every six months or so.
+All County Stone worktops are sealed with a one-time application sealant that will last for 30 years before requiring another application.

 Fitting: Your worktops will first be templated, so that the fitters can get the exact measurements.
 This information is then fed into a highly-specialised machine which cuts the granite precisely – typically from the same slab to ensure colour consistency.
 The physical installation can take as little as two to four hours, depending on the complexity of the job.